This post may include affiliate links.

 It’s not fluffy at all.

-In fact his common sense views on passion is refreshing.
+In fact his common sense views on passion and purpose is refreshing.
 He’s honest that while the starving artist type may work for a while, the bills need to be paid.

 And it also has to be something that we experience flow in.
 Something we can sit for hours with time passing and not even know about it.